Mundo Man ay Magunaw: Production

-After the success of the afternoon dramas Natutulog Ba ang Diyos? and Magkano Ang Iyong Dangal?, ABS-CBN decided the next "sineserye" would be Mundo Man ay Magunaw.
+After the success of the afternoon dramas Natutulog Ba ang Diyos? and Magkano ang Iyong Dangal?, ABS-CBN decided the next "sineserye" would be Mundo Man ay Magunaw.
 It served as Eula Valdez's comeback to portraying dramatic roles.
 She recently played the main antagonist Selina Pereira-Matias†, an iconic role first played by Filipina actress, Princess Punzalan.
-Eula's hit role in the remake Mula sa Puso got her praise because she last played villainous protagonist in 2000's Pangako Sa ’Yo as the iconic Amor Powers.
+Eula's hit role in the remake Mula sa Puso got her praise because she last played villainous protagonist in 2000's Pangako Sa 'Yo as the iconic Amor Powers.
 Valdez's second protagonist in her comeback primetime drama series Darating ang Umaga as Almira "Mira" Banal-Cordero alongside Vina Morales.
 Her last protagonist role was in the remake of Maria Flordeluna, where she played Jo Esperitu, immortalized by Laurice Guillen in the original Flor de Luna.
 ABS-CBN wanted her to play Olivia La Pena, a role which was played by popular veteran actress Susan Roces.
 She accepted the role in a conference in October 2011, and filming began in December 2011.

 The next roles were given to Empress who would play Sheryl San Juan (originally portrayed by Sheryl Cruz) and Jennifer "Jenny" La Pena would go to Nikki Gil, (originally portrayed by character actress Jennifer Sevilla).
 Ejay Falcon was cast as Nico (originally portrayed by Romnick Sarmenta), who then would work again with Empress after they starred in Guns and Roses.
-Freelance actress Sylvia Sanchez left GMA 7 to go back to her home network to play Lani San Juan (originally portrayed by Nida Blanca).
+Freelance actress Sylvia Sanchez left GMA Network to go back to her home network to play Lani San Juan (originally portrayed by Nida Blanca).
 In this latest version, Lani is a villain.
 The role of Donya Alicia La Peña is played by comedian and veteran actress Tessie Tomas (originally immortalized by Alicia Vergel).
 The role of Dante, Olivia's love interest, was given to Emilio Garcia (originally immortalized by Dante Rivero).

 Synopsis

-Mundo Man Ay Magunaw is an afternoon drama that tells the story of three women whose lives intertwine in the twist of fate.
+Mundo Man ay Magunaw is an afternoon drama that tells the story of three women whose lives intertwine in the twist of fate.
 After 20 years of imprisonment, Olivia La Pena is ready to start a new life again and rebuild the family she never had.
 The story also follows the lives of her estranged daughters Sheryl and Jennifer who will learn that to understand the other they must learn how to love one another at all costs to save each other.